 Obviously you should work out beforehand exactly where you plan to travel and whether normal point-to-point tickets would work out cheaper.

-This is available for non-European residents and popular with North Americans, Australians etc. The Global Pass is valid in the following 23 countries: Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, Netherlands, Norway, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and Switzerland.
-(Note the absence of Great Britain).
+This is available for non-European residents and popular with North Americans, Australians etc. The Global Pass is valid in the following 24 countries: Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, Netherlands, Norway, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland and Turkey.
+Note the absence of Great Britain and Poland.